 Zoning regulations dictate where a home can be built.

-Some may prohibit container homes along with other “non-traditional” structures.
+Some jurisdictions may prohibit container homes along with other “non-traditional” structures.

 These structures are more likely to be allowed in areas that are more remote or less trafficked, but it’s worth checking with your city or country planners to ensure you’re following all rules in place.

 6. Does my state allow shipping container homes?